 For more information, read the blog post on the home page of our website.

 Welcome to the PhD Special Interest Group!
-The aim of the group is to support our growth as early researchers.
+The aim of the group is to create a community of early career researchers working in similar areas that can exchange ideas and questions and learn from and with each other.
 We facilitate this by organising discussions and other activities that focus on two main areas:

 Academic content related to the EMI or perhaps better yet, the EMEMUS context, for instance sharing information, perspectives, bibliography and discussions to enhance our understanding of the field.
 We can identify areas of convergence, perhaps in methodologies, and so develop synergies, as well as areas of divergence, which will expand our vision of EMEMUS in our various contexts.